widgetti/ipyvolume/README.md

 # Installation

+If you want to use Jupyter Lab, please use version 3.0.

 ## Using pip

 *Advice: Make sure you use conda or virtualenv.
 If you are not a root user and want to use the `--user` argument for pip, you expose the installation to all python environments, which is a bad practice, make sure you know what you are doing.*